Facts about the NC Offer to Purchase and Contract 2-T PDF template

 If someone owns a plot of land or a property, and they decide to sell that property, they'll be responsible for a fair amount of different paperwork.
 In North Carolina, an offer to purchase and contract form is a standardized form explaining the terms between buyer and seller.
 The buyer and seller both negotiate these terms and sign the contract.
 An offer to purchase and contract will be given to you by the real estate agency when you sell or buy.
 It's important to have an attorney look over the terms to double check that everything is legally binding.
 The contract will include a number of different details about both the property and the purchase price.
 If any fixtures or personal property are included, they'll be noted on the form.
 Additionally, the legal description and street address of the property will be noted.Who Would Use an NC Offer to Purchase and Contract Form 2-T?

-Offers to purchase and contract must be reviewed and signed by a number of different people:-
+Offers to purchase and contract must be reviewed and signed by a number of different people:- The realtor responsible for selling the house

 - The realtor responsible for buying the house